Tanman1712/simon/README.md

 Actually for first phase, I'm going to do all the login stuff together index.html and login.js

 ### Next Phase
-This will be all of the play stuff
+This will be all of the play stuff.
+Changed my mind, I'm going to flush out the scores functionality and update the html to handle the Player id and scores, then I'll update play stuff.

 ### Final Phase
 Clean up, maybe some experimentation and anything else I missed.